Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/ar/README.md

 ### Features

-- A composable function [WorldScaleSceneView](../../toolkit/ar/src/main/java/com/arcgismaps/toolkit/ar/WorldScaleSceneView.kt) that displays a camera feed overlayed by a `SceneView`.
+- A composable function [WorldScaleSceneView](../../toolkit/ar/src/main/java/com/arcgismaps/toolkit/ar/WorldScaleSceneView.kt) that displays a camera feed overlaid by a `SceneView`.
 - Uses the device's location depending on the [WorldScaleTrackingMode](../../toolkit/ar/src/main/java/com/arcgismaps/toolkit/ar/WorldScaleTrackingMode.kt) to position the scene camera so that the scene overlays the real-world features in the camera feed:
   - using GPS in `WorldScaleTrackingMode.World`
   - using Google's visual positioning service in `WorldScaleTrackingMode.Geospatial`